BruceEckel/hello-flask-websockets/README.md

 To experiment locally on Windows (before deploying on Heroku) I've gone through the various thrashings-around and tried to capture and simplify things.

 **Flask-SocketIO** relies on **gevent** which in turn relies on **greenlet**, both of which are binaries.
 You can figure out how to install the right [Microsoft Visual C++ Compiler](http://www.microsoft.com/en-us/download/confirmation.aspx?id=44266 "Microsoft Visual C++ Compiler") and configure it so that you don't get the message about not finding **vcvarsall.bat** file, but I couldn't figure that out and I eventually discovered that I could install directly from the [wheel files](http://wheel.readthedocs.org/en/latest/).
-I've included the necessary wheel files in this distribution, and you'll see that in **setup2.bat** the **pip** commands to directly install the wheel files precede the **pip** install using **requirements.txt**.
+I've included the necessary wheel files in this distribution, and you'll see that in **setup2.bat** the **pip** commands that directly install the wheel files precede the **pip** install using **requirements.txt**.
 This seems to work (but note that my particular wheel files might be out of date when you read this).

 Now, for your local Windows testing you should be able to run: